FarhanArfa0905/Butgetin/README.md

    - Storing static assets and backups.
    - Providing durable and cost-effective solutions for file storage.

-4. **Cloud IAM**:

-   - Managing secure access to GCP resources.
-   - Implementing role-based permissions for enhanced security.

-5. **Google App Engine**:
+4. **Google App Engine**:

    - Deploying and managing the backend services with ease.
    - Providing scalability and support for dynamic workloads.

+4. **Google Cloud Build**:

+   - Automating the build and deployment process.
+   - Enabling continuous integration and delivery pipelines.

 ### Deployment with Google App Engine:
 Deploying the backend and machine learning services is simplified using Google App Engine: